MS-IMAP -- A Multi-Scale Graph Embedding Approach for Interpretable Manifold Learning: Appendix

-In this work, we characterize the theoretical properties of the representation power of the SGW operator by considering functions sampled from the Paley-Wiener spaces \cite{Pesenson2008SamplingIP} on combinatorial graphs.
+In this section, we characterize the theoretical properties of the representation power of the SGW operator by considering functions sampled from the Paley-Wiener spaces \cite{Pesenson2008SamplingIP} on combinatorial graphs.
 The Paley-Wiener spaces were introduced on combinatorial graphs in \cite{Pesenson2008SamplingIP} and a corresponding sampling theory was developed which resembles the classical one.
-Pesenson proved in \cite{Pesenson2008SamplingIP} that Paley-Wiener functions of low type are uniquely determined by their values on certain subgraphs (which are composed from set of nodes known as the uniqueness sets) and can be reconstructed from such sets in a stable way.
+Pesenson proved in \cite{Pesenson2008SamplingIP} that Paley-Wiener functions of low type are uniquely determined by their values on certain subgraphs (which are composed from a set of nodes known as the uniqueness sets) and can be reconstructed from such sets in a stable way.
 We demonstrate that the SGW operator can represent functions $f$ that reside in the Paley-Wiener space on combinatorial graphs more efficiently than the graph Laplacian operator \( \mathcal{L} \).
 The effectiveness of the SGW operator representation in this case can be understood in several ways.
 In one way, by the ability of the SGW operator to accurately represent functions with larger bandwidth, i.e., $f \in PW_{\omega'}(G)$ where $\omega < \omega' $.
+We first summarize the main notions and definitions.
+The space $L_{2}(G)$ is the Hilbert space of all complex-valued functions $f: V \rightarrow \mathbb{C} $ with the following inner product $\left \langle f,g \right \rangle = \sum_{v \in G} f(v)\overline{g(v)}$ and the norm